 The guiding principle of the Code of Corporate Governance is harmony' i.e.balancing the need for transparency with the need to protect the interest of the Companyand balancing the need for empowerment at all levels with the need for accountability.
 Adetailed report on Corporate Governance forms part of Annual Report.
 The ManagementDiscussion and Analysis' forms part of this report.

 Corporate Social Responsibility (CSR)

-The Company during the FY 2017-18 undertook infrastructure funding project andcommitted and earmarked funds for partial reconstruction of school building.
+The Company during the FY 2018-19 undertook infrastructure funding project andcommitted and earmarked funds for partial reconstruction of school building.
 The saidprojects undertaken by the Company are in accordance with Schedule VII of the CompaniesAct 2013.
-Rs 9.61 lakhs pertaining to FY 2017-18 has been spent on Safe drinking waterEnvironment Preservation and Supporting Schools.
-The Company has entered into a Memorandumof Understanding (MoU) with Aurangabad Municipal Corporation for balance unspent balanceof Rs 11.39 Lakhs pertaining to FY 2017-18 towards partial reconstruction of a municipalschool building in Aurangabad.
-The construction work would start after receipt ofrequisite approvals.

-The Annual Report on CSR activities in terms of Section 135 of the Act is annexed tothis report as Annexure IV.
+The Report on CSR activities in terms of Section 135 of the Companies Act 2013 isannexed as Annexure IV to this report.

 Significant and Material Orders Passed By the Regulators or Courts